BaliJS/balijs-web/README.md

 If you want to run against a different server or database, add a line to your `.env` file to set the `MONGO_URI` environment variable, and restart the site.

-When it's all up and running, you should see the message `SydJS is ready on port 3000` and you'll be able to browse the site on [localhost:3000](http://localhost:3000).
+When it's all up and running, you should see the message `BaliJS is ready on port 3000` and you'll be able to browse the site on [localhost:3000](http://localhost:3000).

 ### Facebook login
 Add `FACEBOOK_API=X.x` in your .env file.